QAddict/qaddict-foundation-java/README.md

-# QAddict foundation for Java
+# QAddict org for Java

 > ,,We are Addicted to Quality''